EvgeniyaGorobets/nomly/README.md

 - HelperText doesn't work in tests unless its rendering is conditional.
 The visible prop gets changed but the opacity remains zero
 - onFocus doesn't fire with RNTL onPress()

+This is added to make a commit that is going to be deleted.